Apiariaton/Full_Stack_Development/React.js/Introduction_to_React/readme.md

 Shopping_Lists explores updating a parent element's state from a child component, using a save data function which is used as a prop.

 Alert window explores the use of computed states and conditional elements to show an alert window when the user presses a button.

+Dynamic styling explores the use of CSS modules and conditional styles in React.